Pieter-Jacobs/ORCAInputFileSynthesis/Scripts/README.md

   ```bash
   python Scripts/DatasetCreation/generate_input_files.py --method 0 --N 50 --add_input_block
   ```

+Moreover, `embed.py` can be run from root when the orca manual and the scraped ORCA input libraries website are in `Data/Documents/Regular` in pdf format.
+It then indexes these documents with FAISS, so that they can be used with RAG.

 The following subsections will briefly describe the scripts in the other folders.